 - How: How am I going to make this design for them or make this a successful product?
 This is when the actual design process starts taking place.

-As the saying goes: “From whence inspiration?”
+As the saying goes: “Whence inspiration?”
 What gets your creative juices flowing?

 I get inspired by everything, and when I say that I mean it.
 It can be from seeing random objects (even those where I have no idea what they do), to watching kids and pets playing at the park, to blowing bubbles, to working with other people.
 Having great conversations, playing, listening to music, watching nature, watching a city come to life, seeing cool patterns, smelling fresh snow, being around others, being alone.
 Skateboarding, laughing, eating a delicious cookie, learning about other cultures, traveling, taking a walk, putting myself in unique situations.
 Going to museums, taking a bath, going to the hardware store, jumping on a pogo stick, I don’t know … anything really inspires me!
 I mean, we are surrounded by feelings, objects, things, people, and sounds everyday.
 I can’t help but just be a sponge when it comes to inspiration.
 I love life.